LGBTQ rights in Nigeria: History

 The Nigeria Police Force, established in the 18th century in Nigeria during the British colonial era, has been labeled as corrupt and repressive.
 There are reports of police officers profiling people whom they deem as gay leading to arrests, assaults, and extortion.

 The law criminalizing homosexuality is based on a British colonial-era law that was introduced to Nigeria in the 19th century.
 Prior to colonization, there was no single law criminalizing same-sex sexual activity in Nigeria.
 However, there were cultural taboos against same-sex relationships in some parts of the country.
 The British colonial government introduced laws that criminalized same-sex sexual activity, based on the British criminal code, which had been influenced by Victorian morality.
 The most notable of these laws was the Criminal Code Act of 1916, which made it a crime for "any person who has carnal knowledge of any person against the order of nature".
 These laws were retained after Nigeria gained independence in 1960, becoming part of the Nigerian Criminal Code.

 Colonialism and religion have impacted LGBTQ rights in Nigeria, which are generally infringed upon.
 These laws were retained after Nigeria gained independence in 1960.
-In recent years there have been some calls and protests calling for the repealing of these laws, but they remain in place.
+In recent years there have been some calls and protests for the repeal of these laws, but they remain in place.